GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 // #raw(read("examples/basic/basic.jl"), lang: "julia", block: true)

 #exampleblock([
-*Example A: Star contraction*
+*Example A: Star Contraction Pattern*

-The star contraction of three matrices $A, B, C in bb(R)^(n times n)$ is defined as:
+Star contractions demonstrate how tensor networks can create higher-dimensional outputs from matrix inputs.
+Given three matrices $A, B, C in bb(R)^(n times n)$, the star contraction produces a rank-3 tensor:
 $
 O_(i j k) = sum_a A_(i a) B_(a j) C_(a k)
 $

-This operation creates a 3-way tensor by connecting all matrices through a shared summation index:
+*Geometric interpretation*: Three matrices "radiate" from a central summation index $a$, creating a star-like topology.
+This pattern frequently appears in quantum many-body problems and machine learning applications.

 #figure(canvas({
   import draw: *